 - Assessment released to: Which students will take this exam?
 All of the students in

 - The number of submissions allowed: Are your students permitted to submit their exam over and over?
 Or only once?

 - It is available: When will the assessment be open for student access?
 The link to the assessment will not be accessible until this date.
 Click the calendar icon to select the date.
 Format is: MM/DD/YYYY HH:MM AM/PM.

 - It is due: When is the assessment due?
 This is the published deadline for the assessment.

-on selections you make in the "Submission" area, the link for the assessment could
+Depending on selections you make in the "Submission" area, the link for the assessment

 could remain available after the deadline.

 - Timed Assessment: You can set a time limit on an assessment.
 A countdown timer displays and alerts the participant about the time remaining.
 This option will cause the assessment to submit automatically once the time expires.

 - Late submissions accepted?: This option is recommended.
 You can set an additional final submission date to allow students an extra window of opportunity in case they encounter issues when submitting assignments.
-This option is also useful in case students log in at the last minute and attempt to take the assessment 5 minutes before the due date.
+This option is also useful in case students log in at the last minute and attempt to take the assessment five minutes before the due date.
 With this feature, assessments submitted after the due date will be marked as late.

 - Autosubmit: Have the system submit the assessment for grading if the time runs out and the student has not submitted their answers.

 - Email Notification: Let you know by email if a student has submitted an assessment for grading.
 If you prefer an email, you have the option of getting a daily digest instead of opting to receive an email for every student submission.